Advice for the high school senior struggling to pick a college.

 The opposite is true, as well.
-Your teen shouldn’t feel the need to go away to college simply because the majority of her friends are.
+Your teen shouldn’t feel the need to go away to college simply because the majority of their friends are.
 There are a lot of good reasons to commute.

-If your teen really likes a college but the setup is similar to what my son saw, have her talk with some students beforehand about how to stay involved and feel more a part of campus.
+If your teen really likes a college but the setup is similar to what my son saw, have them talk with some students beforehand about how to stay involved and feel more a part of campus.

 Food Dining hall food can get boring quickly, especially if there’s only one on the entire campus and it doesn’t have a cool food court like many colleges these days.
 What’s available beyond the university “gates” but within walking distance?

 Housing Most freshmen dorms can be on the rowdy side, but they help the average kid assimilate and make friends.
-If your teen is into a quieter scene, she should choose a college that offers more options, like mixed-year dorms and learning communities.
+If your teen is into a quieter scene, they should choose a college that offers more options, like mixed-year dorms and learning communities.

 There you go.
 Hope your senior finds the right fit.